UC-Riverside-DatabaseLab/Labeler/README.md

 3. Click on the user email address you want to change its status.
 4. There are three possible status:
 * **Active**: user with lowest privilege, can only take task assigned by higher level users.
-* **Stuff**: user with privilege to create task/quiz and assign them to other users, can also take task themselves.
+* **Staff**: user with privilege to create task/quiz and assign them to other users, can also take task themselves.
-* **Superuser**: user with highest privilege, in addition to stuff privilege can also view and modify the user status and task/quiz details.
+* **Superuser**: user with highest privilege, in addition to staff privilege superuser can also view and modify the user status and task/quiz details.
-5. You can then change the status of an user by click the corresponding select boxes, e.g. if you want to change a user to stuff, you need to select both **active** and **stuff**.
+5. You can then change the status of an user by click the corresponding select boxes, e.g. if you want to change a user to stuff, you need to select both **active** and **staff**.
 ### Tutorial
 For more information, please refer to this [tutorial page](http://dblab-rack30.cs.ucr.edu/about/) to learn the details about the terminology and how to run the crowdtagger as different characters.
+## Caveats
+#### Q: What happens if I want to edit the code when it's already deployed using Apache?

+You must run `sudo apachectl restart` (in CENTOS 7.0) or `sudo systemctl restart apache2` (in Ubuntu 16.04) every time you make any changes to the code the reflect the changes
+#### Q: What happens if I want to edit the model description in the backend database?

+Aside from restart Apache service, you also need to Run `python3 manage.py makemigrations yourapp` to make migrations and `python3 manage.py migrate yourapp` to actually migrate the changes to the model in database.

+#### Q: Why is my webpage scrambled and does not appear correctly?
+Make sure you have run the `python3 manage.py collectstatic` and put the `static` folder in the correct place(specified in `STATIC_DIR`).

+#### Q: Why my webpage shows "you have no permission to access ..."?
+Make sure you set the correct permission to all files related to the project, please refer to Edit files Permission [Section](#edit-files-permission).
+#### Q: What if I have other errors when I try to deploy it using Apache?
+You should first run a direct server to make sure there is no error on Django side.
+Then you can view the error log of Apache `/var/log/httpd/access_log` (in CENTOS 7.0) or `/var/log/apache2/access.log` (in Ubuntu 16.04) to debug the Apache side.

 ## Your feedback